 ECC PT1 shall adopt for public consultation the draft CEPT report B at its extraordinary meeting (21 October 15)

-The review of possible impact from WRC15, if any, should be addressed during the public consultation of the draft CEPT report B. ECC agreed that public consultation will start the 2 November 15.
+The review of possible impact from WRC-15, if any, should be addressed during the public consultation of the draft CEPT report B. ECC agreed that public consultation will start the 2 November 15.
 The deadline for comments will be 6 week later: 11 December 15

 The Commission representative thanked the ECC for all efforts to enable an earlier delivery of the CEPT Report.